 For high school students, there are many big tests that they may have to take like AP exams, PSATs, SATs, and ACTs.
 Students can take college entrance exams like the SAT or ACT at any time during high school, but many high school students take these tests during their junior or senior year as they prepare for graduation and beyond.

 In recent years, many colleges have dropped ACT/SAT requirements—more than ever before.
-During the 2023 application cycle, over 80% of colleges in the U.S. that offer bachelor’s degree programs didn’t require students to submit their standardized test scores.
+For fall 2025 admissions, over 2,000 four-year colleges will not require students to submit their standardized test scores.
 This new trend of test-free or test-optional colleges is changing how many students are evaluated and offered acceptance into college.

 For students with test anxiety, who have opted out of taking these exams, or with less-than-ideal test scores, test-optional colleges in the U.S. may be a great solution; these new college application policies are showing students that there is a way to get into college without having to get perfect scores on their standardized tests.